 In October 2017, we acquired our subsidiary Kolab Project Inc. ("Kolab") and its facility located just outside of Ottawa in Carleton Place, Ontario.
 Kolab holds licences for cultivation and processing under the Cannabis Act.
 In 2020, we made the strategic decision to cease cultivation at the Kolab facility and shift our focus to the manufacturing, processing and distribution of preroll and dried flower Cannabis Products.
-In addition to its current operations, Kolab provides the Company with the flexibility to manufacture, produce and distribute other Cannabis Products as necessary.
-Kolab's curated Growers Series has included successful product launch collaborations with Lotus Cannabis Co., Safari Flower Co. and Robinsons.
-These Kolab Project collaborations strive to deliver a curated selection of unique strains to cannabis enthusiasts across the country while transparently showcasing the craftsmanship of talented cultivators of incredible cannabis by acknowledging the cultivator on our packaging.
+Kolab is the Company's hub for the processing and packaging of its Cannabis 1.0 Products, including the Kolab Project Growers Series, Back Forty 40s and Back Forty dried flower products.

-Near the end of 2020, the Company undertook a new capital project, at an estimated cost of \$5.5 - \$6.5 million, to increase pre-roll production volumes at Kolab through the purchase, installation and commissioning of automated manufacturing and packaging equipment and minor associated building alterations, which is expected to quintuple output from the facility.
-The manufacturing equipment was installed and commissioned during the second quarter of 2021, with packaging automation expected to occur during the third quarter of 2021.
-As at June 30, 2021, expenditures of approximately \$3.9 million have been made towards the completion of this project.
+Near the end of 2020, the Company undertook new capital projects, at an estimated cost of \$5.5 - \$6.5 million, to increase pre-roll production volumes at Kolab through the purchase, installation and commissioning of automated manufacturing and packaging equipment and minor associated building alterations, which is expected to quintuple output from the facility.
+The manufacturing equipment was installed and commissioned during the second quarter of 2021, but the packaging automation equipment has been delayed beyond our previous expectations.
+The equipment is now anticipated to be received no earlier than December 2021, due to unexpected technical and supply chain issues encountered by the manufacturer.
+As at September 30, 2021, expenditures of approximately \$4.0 million have been made towards the completion of this project.